Hollywood production workers announce Monday strike unless they win concessions on bathroom and meal breaks

 Labor leaders say the movement’s growing power stems from a tightening labor market and frustration over pandemic-era working conditions.

 “Some are calling it ‘striketober.’
-I call it ‘Exhibit A’ for why we need to rebalance the scales and put workers back in the center of our economy,” Liz Schuler, president of the AFL-CIO, said Wednesday at the National Press Club.
+I call it ‘Exhibit A’ for why we need to rebalance the scales and put workers back in the center of our economy,” Liz Shuler, president of the AFL-CIO, said Wednesday at the National Press Club.

 IATSE members voted nearly unanimously last week to authorize the strike.
 Union President Matthew J. Loeb said in a statement that the group is prepared to negotiate through the weekend to try to avoid a work stoppage, but the union remains far apart with the Alliance of Motion Picture and Television Producers, the group that employs and dispatches workers to sets throughout the country.
 Streaming giants such as Netflix, Hulu and HBO Max pay the alliance to produce shows or films, and the group contracts with individual IATSE crew members.